Manitoba's Mineral Industry

 Size:

-The mining and petroleum industries make up the third largest primary resource industry of Manitoba’s economy.
+The mining and petroleum industries is one of the largest primary resource industries of Manitoba’s economy.
 The 2019 value of mining and petroleum production totalled $2.5 billion (preliminary estimate), comprising

 In 2019, the mining and petroleum industries accounted for approximately 2.5% of the province's nominal GDP (basic prices)a and 2.7% of domestic merchandise exportsb.